Markos9932/Go-Rest_API-Project/README.md

 # ATTENTION

-This is a living, WIP document, which has the ultimate aim to serve as a comprehensive guide for developers, QA engineers and other interested parties to run, maintain and optimize Cypress E2E tests for the Go-Rest-Api-project application.
+This is a living, WIP document, which has the ultimate aim to serve as a comprehensive guide for developers, QA engineers and other interested parties to run, maintain and optimize Cypress E2E tests for the Go-Rest-Api application.

 ## Automated tests